-- i.
-Supporting the introduction of better bus services, by increasing service levels, frequency and punctuality of services between Stafford town centre and other parts of the Borough; - ii.
-Deliver the full Western Access Improvements Scheme, including the Western Access Route, between Martin Drive and A34 Foregate Street, the Northern Access Improvements and the Eastern Access Improvements, from Beaconside to St Thomas' Lane.'
-Phase 1 of the Eastern Distributor Road from Weston Road / Beaconside to Baswich Lane road bridge at St Thomas'; (MM22) - iii.
-Extend existing and create new, cycle and walking paths, as an integral part of new developments in the town; - iv.
-Improve access to the rail station for all users and secure appropriate levels of parking for both cars and bicycles; - v.
-Ensuring there is adequate provision for taxis through extending existing or creating new appropriately placed taxi ranks; - vi.
+i.
+Supporting the introduction of better bus services, by increasing service levels, frequency and punctuality of services between Stafford town centre and other parts of the Borough;

+ii.
+Deliver the full Western Access Improvements, including the Western Access Route, between Martin Drive and A34 Foregate Street, the Northern Access Improvements and the Eastern Access Improvements, from Beaconside to St Thomas' Lane;

+iii.
+Extend existing and create new, cycle and walking paths, as an integral part of new developments in the town;

+iv.
+Improve access to the rail station for all users and secure appropriate levels of parking for both cars and bicycles;

+v.
+Ensuring there is adequate provision for taxis through extending existing or creating new appropriately placed taxi ranks;

+vi.
 Ensure that new developments are capable of providing safe and convenient access by foot, cycle, public and private transport that addresses the needs of all, particularly those with disabilities.